-Brandon Green, better known by his stage name Maejor Ali (also known as Bei Maejor), is an American music producer, songwriter and recording artist from Michigan.
-Maejor has written and produced songs for several prominent artists in the music industry, including Trey Songz, Justin Bieber, Austin Mahone, Tinie Tempah, Sammy Adams, Keri Hilson, LeToya Luckett, Ciara, Sean Kingston, Cody Simpson, Lloyd, Chrisette Michelle, T-Pain, Bow Wow, New Boyz, Ne-Yo, Wiz Khalifa, Bun B, Monica, Ginuwine, Plies, Soulja Boy, Rock City, Travis Porter, Tiesto, Three 6 Mafia and Iggy Azalea.
-He has also produced music for national campaigns including Pepsi and the Boston Celtics, Maejor has also scored film soundtracks for Bratz: The Movie (2007), The Princess and the Frog (2009) and Think Like a Man (2012).
+Brandon Green, better known by his stage name Maejor (formerly Bei Maejor and later Maejor Ali), is an American music producer, songwriter and recording artist from Detroit, Michigan.
+Maejor has written and produced songs for several prominent artists in the music industry, including Trey Songz, Justin Bieber, Tinie Tempah, Keri Hilson, LeToya Luckett, Ciara, Chrisette Michelle, T-Pain, Ne-Yo, Wiz Khalifa, Tiësto, Three 6 Mafia, Sammy Adams and Iggy Azalea, among others.
+As well as producing music for national campaigns including Pepsi and the Boston Celtics, Maejor has also scored film soundtracks for Bratz: The Movie (2007), The Princess and the Frog (2009) and Think Like a Man (2012).
 Maejor received his first gold plaque for his production on Bun B's 2005 album Trill, while still attending the University of Michigan in Ann Arbor.

 Life and career:

-Maejor graduated from the University of Michigan, Ann Arbor, Michigan in 2008.
+Maejor graduated from the University of Michigan, Ann Arbor in 2008.
 Immediately after graduation he moved to Atlanta and joined Ne-Yo's production team.
 He released his first mixtape Upside Down, on August 4, 2010, which featured Keri Hilson, Trey Songz, Drake and T-Pain.
 He produced and is featured on the official remix for Ciara's "Ride" with André 3000 and Ludacris.
-He was also featured on Plies' "She Got It Made".
+He was also featured on American rapper Plies' single "She Got It Made".
 Maejor's single "Lights Down Low" was used as the official soundtrack in the NBA Playoffs for the Boston Celtics.
 He produced the national campaign commercial for Pepsi in 2010 and 2013.